baonhi12/Automated_testing_with_Selenium/README.md

 # Login Page with Selenium Test

-This project consists of a simple login page built with HTML, CSS, and JavaScript, along with a Selenium-based Python test script to validate the login functionality.
+This project consists of a simple login page built with HTML, CSS, along with a Selenium-based Python test script to validate the login functionality.

 ## Features